 In the November 30th 2021 release Articulate added the feature to send xAPi statements from your Course to an LRS. if you still don’t know exactly what xAPI is all about, I’ll explain it briefly.

-Now let’s dive in Storyline to see how you can create these xAPI statements.
+Let’s dive in Storyline to see how you can create these xAPI statements

 I prepared a dummy course with three scenes in it.
 Let’s create our first simple statement.
 For instance on this slide that a user experienced this slide.
 Click on create a new trigger and in the trigger wizard by action under more you see send xAPI statement.
 Select this one.
 Now you can create the xAPI statement.
 First we choose a verb.
 Storyline has 16 predefined verbs.
 Let’s choose experienced.
 The next step is to select what a learner has experienced.
 This can be a slide, a particular object or you can fill in a custom text.
 I choose the slide here.
 So easy it is to create a standard xapi Statement in Storyline.
 Let’s crate another for a video.